arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/microphone-tutorial/content.md

 ## Downloading the Library and Core

 Make sure the latest GIGA Core is installed in the Arduino IDE. **Tools > Board > Board Manager...**.
-Here you need to look for the **Arduino Mbed OS Giga Boards** and install it, the [Arduino_H7_Video library](https://github.com/arduino/ArduinoCore-mbed/tree/main/libraries/Arduino_H7_Video) is included in the core.
-Now you have to install the library needed for handling the image.
+Here you need to look for the **Arduino Mbed OS Giga Boards** and install it, the [Arduino_H7_Video library](https://github.com/arduino/ArduinoCore-mbed/tree/main/libraries/Arduino_H7_Video) and [PDM library](https://docs.arduino.cc/learn/built-in-libraries/pdm) are included in the core.
+Now you have to install the library needed for handling the visual component.
 Go to **Tools > Manage libraries..**, search for **LVGL**, and install it.
-This library will be used for the visual elements.

 ## Getting Microphone Readings